NexPlayer/Unity-SDK/advanced/multiview.md

     }
 ```

-Then, lets override the **SetPreInitConfiguration** method, here you should set your playback settings, so this settings are applyed before the player is opened:
+Then, override the **SetPreInitConfiguration** method, here you should set your playback settings, so this settings are applyed before the player is opened:

 ```csharp
 protected override void SetPreInitConfiguration() {